Have you ever wondered what those fancy words mean on your bag of coffee?

 What does slow-roasting coffee beans mean?

-The benefits of slow-roasting coffee are as follows: you can get a more complex tasting cup of coffee by really bringing out the flavor profile you like.
+The benefits of slow-roasting coffee are as follows: you can achieve a more complex-tasting cup of coffee by fully bringing out the flavor profile you prefer.

-Fun fact: have you ever wondered why your dark roast coffee has an oily consistency to them?
-The longer you roast the coffee; the more oil the coffee beans let go.
+Fun fact: Have you ever wondered why your dark roast coffee has an oily consistency then?

-This is why you will most commonly see this happening with an espresso-roasted coffee bean.
+This is why you will most commonly see this phenomenon occur with espresso-roasted coffee beans.

 How does altitude affect coffee?